dcorney/dcorney.github.io/_posts/2022-07-07-fact-checking-pipeline.md

 title: Fact checking is NOT a pipeline
 ---

-I work in automated fact checking: figuring out how to use technologies like AI and NLP to develop tools to support fact checkers, in my case at [Full Fact](https://fullfact.org).
+I work in [automated fact checking](https://fullfact.org/about/automated/): figuring out how to use technologies like AI and NLP to develop tools to support fact checkers.
 Over the last few years, I've read many papers and blog posts about the field and written one or two myself.
-In many such pieces, the scene is set by talking about the "fact checking pipeline".
-This model breaks down the task of fact checking, as carried out by expert fact checking journalists, into a series of discrete steps with the aim of making the process easier to understand and potentially to automate, at least in part.
-This is a laudable aim and the pipeline view is really useful for motivating research work in each component in turn.
+Often, the scene is set by talking about the "fact checking pipeline".
+This model breaks down the task of fact checking, as carried out by expert fact checking journalists, into a series of discrete steps with the aim of making the process easier to understand and potentially to automate.
+This is a laudable aim and the pipeline view is really useful for motivating research work at each stage.

-But I'm increasingly convinced the pipeline is an oversimplification and that at some point, it will lead researchers up the wrong hill.
+But I'm increasingly convinced the fact checking pipeline is an oversimplification and that at some point, it will lead researchers up the wrong hill.

 ## The pipeline

-Here's my version of the fact checking pipeline, which subsumes plenty of examples I've seen.
+Here's one version of the fact checking pipeline, which subsumes plenty of examples I've seen.
 (An appendix below lists some specific examples with references.)

 |<img src="/images/pipeline1.png" alt="fact checking as a pipeline" width="800px"/>